ucs-compute-solutions/FlexPod-IMM-VMware/README.md

 23. Execute the NetApp storage playbook with "ansible-playbook -i inventory Setup_ONTAP.yml -t ontap_config_part_3" to setup NVMe-TCP and finalize ONTAP Storage.
 24. Execute the manual steps in the CVD to complete the NVMe-TCP setup.
 25. Follow the steps in the CVD to install the ONTAP Tools VM via Ansible.
-26. Follow the steps in the CVD to intsall the SnapCenter VMware Plug-In via Ansible.
+26. Follow the steps in the CVD to install the SnapCenter VMware Plug-In via Ansible.
 27. Follow the steps in the CVD to install Active IQ Unified Manager via Ansible.
 28. Follow the manual steps in the CVD to finish setting up ONTAP tools, the SnapCenter Plug-in, and AIQUM.
-29. Follow the manual steps in the CVD to setup Cisco Intersight Assist and Cisco Data Center Network Manager (DCNM) 11.5(4).
+29. Follow the manual steps in the CVD to setup Cisco Intersight Assist and Cisco Nexus Dashboard Fabric Controller (NDFC) SAN.

 The Ansible playbooks and CVD are structured in a way that a Fibre Channel Boot, Fibre Channel Boot with FC-NVMe, iSCSI Boot or iSCSI Boot with NVMe-TCP FlexPod or combination configurations can be setup by adjusting the variables.
 Also, the playbooks can be used to setup the following topology utilizing Cisco Nexus switches that support SAN Switching (93180YC-FX, 93360YC-FX2, or 9336C-FX2-E) for both LAN and SAN switching and 100G FCoE Uplinks from the FIs to the switches.